helenoid/Raneto/polymicrobial-systems/content-examples/updates/updating-raneto.md

    - the `themes/default/` folder
    - any edited files in the `public` folder

-1. Download the latest version of Raneto from the [releases page](https://github.com/gilbitron/Raneto/releases).
+1. Download the latest version of Polymicrobial Systems from the [releases page](https://github.com/gilbitron/Polymicrobial Systems/releases).

-1. Extract the Raneto archive to your project folder, replacing all existing files in your existing Raneto install.
+1. Extract the Polymicrobial Systems archive to your project folder, replacing all existing files in your existing Polymicrobial Systems install.

 1. Copy your `content` folder and `config.js` file from your backup location back into the install location.